Some non monotone schemes for Hamilton-Jacobi-Bellman equations: Some numerical schemes

 \subsection{A Camilli Falcone style scheme}

-The first scheme we study is a modification of Camilli Falcone scheme \cite{Camilli} where the linear interpolator $I_{\Delta x,1}$ is replaced by a potentially high order interpolator $\hat I_{\Delta x,M}$ with $M>1$.
-We begin by defining the monotone operator \cite{barles1,Camilli} $\hat S$ which is the Lagrangian scheme without interpolation.
-First for any bounded continuous function $\phi$, $x,y,z \in \R^N$, we set $[\phi]_x(z) = \phi(x+z)$ and
+The first scheme we study is a modification of the scheme of Camilli and Falcone \cite{camilli1995approximation} where the linear interpolator $I_{\Delta x,1}$ is replaced by a potentially high order interpolator $\hat I_{\Delta x,M}$ with $M>1$.
+We begin by defining the monotone operator \cite{barles2002convergence,camilli1995approximation} $\hat S$ which is the Lagrangian scheme without interpolation.
+First for any bounded continuous function $\phi$, $x,y,z \in \R^N$, we set

 where $\sigma^{\alpha}_{i}$ is the i-th column of $\sigma$.\\ The semi discretized scheme $S$ is defined as follows for $y$ a quadrature point.

 So the discretized problem leads to find $U$ function on $X_{\Delta x ,M}$ such that